Mugi-JB/icipe-Bioinformatics-internship/README.md

 ### Milestones
 * Participate in Journal Club Presentations
 * Work on a Bioinformatics Mini-Projects
-* Engage and contribute to discussions and workspaces relevant to bioinformatics nad computational bioilogy
+* Engage and contribute to discussions and workspaces relevant to bioinformatics and computational biology
 * Identify and engage potential mentors on topics related to my interests